eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

     unzip [filename].zip

-To run the gen-based association the P-values from the MDD GWAS summary statistics.
-Run the following code to extract SNP ID, chromosome, base pair position, and P-value information from the GWAS summary statistics, into a new text file. this file will be use as input for the analysis.
+To run the gen-based association we need the P-values from the MDD GWAS summary statistics.
+Execute the following code to extract SNP ID, chromosome, base pair position, and P-value information from the GWAS summary statistics, into a new txt file.

     awk '{print $2,$1,$3,$11,$19}' MDD2018_ex23andMe > MDD2018_ex23andMe_emagma.txt